GergelyTuri/optoImaging/README.md

 ### Tips:

-* The actual output power is also depending on the scanning rate, the objective's back aperture and other scanning settings.
-You'll get more power if the the back aperture of the objective is large (e.g. Nikon 16x).
+* The actual output power is also depending on the scanning rate, the objective's back aperture and other scan settings.
+You'll get more power at the level of the sample if the the back aperture of the objective is large (e.g. Nikon 16x).
 * Due to the low duty cycle the actual power during scanning will be way lower compared to the power w/o scannig.
 In my hands even very low LED power (~6 mW measurd below the objective during scanning) was enough to activate ArchT and Breaches.
 * You can use a relay to switch the LED on and off instead of the custom "signal conditioning" box.